 For UI Designers, Sketch is a huge breath of fresh air.

-Thankfully, Photoshop is no longer the go to piece of software for designing UI.
+That’s why I’m going to share my list of the 5 most common Sketch mistakes I come across.
 Avoiding these common mistakes will help you design more efficiently, which will save tons of time and frustration!

-1. Not Using Symbols
+1. Not using symbols

-Sketch has a ton of built in features that allow you to get from A to B as quickly as possible.
+Sketch has a ton of built-in features that allow you to get from A to B as quickly as possible.
 But what if you don’t know about these features?

 For example, maybe you’ve seen the term “symbol” in Sketch and thought “What the heck is a symbol and how do I use it?”
 Symbols are actually one of the most powerful time-saving features of Sketch.
 If you’re not using them, you’re making your life considerably harder!